 Poison Ivy Rash Stages and Available Treatments

-Each year, countless outdoor lovers find their hike or backyard gardening session interrupted by an itchy, irritating surprise poison ivy.
-While it may seem minor at first, knowing the poison ivy rash stages can make a big difference in how quickly and effectively you treat it.
+Each year, countless outdoor lovers find their hikes or backyard gardening sessions interrupted by an itchy, irritating surprise: poison ivy.
+While it may seem minor at first, knowing the stages of poison ivy rash can make a big difference in how quickly and effectively you treat it.
+Whether you brushed up against leaves while camping or aren’t sure what caused that itchy rash on your arm, recognizing the signs early can help prevent a mild skin reaction from turning into a more painful issue.

 What Are the Stages of a Poison Ivy Rash?